isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion8">
     <label for="accordion8"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">**How can residents claim and spend their CDC Vouchers 2022 (and 2021, if still not fully spent)?</span></label>
     <div>
-			<p>Only one household member with a Singpass account needs to claim the vouchers on behalf of the entire household.</p>
+			<p>Only one Singaporean household member with a Singpass account needs to claim the vouchers on behalf of the entire household.</p>
 			<p>
 1) Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> , select CDC Vouchers 2022, and login with Singpass to claim the vouchers. </p>
 			<p>